NickMcConnell/AngbandPlus/docs/command.rst

   on top of it later.

-  In addition, Angband will place the inscription '??' on an object for you if the object has a property (or "rune") that you have not learned yet.
+  In addition, Angband will place the inscription '??' on an object for you if the object has a property (or "icon") that you have not learned yet.
   This inscription will remain until you know all the runes on the object.

   An item labeled as '{empty}' was found to be out of charges, and an